PORTUGUESE JOURNAL OF SPEECH THERAPY

 Abstract in Portuguese or Spanish and English.
 Only the information contained in manuscript can be mentioned in the abstract.
 The abstract may not refer to the text may, contain quotes or references to figures.
 The abstract should stress in italics and bold its components (Purpose, Methods, Results, Conclusion).
 The abstract should not exceed 250 words.

-Keywords - a maximum of 5 keywords using the terminology contained in the Medical Subject Headings (MeSH terms), should follow the abstract.
+Keywords - a maximum of 5 keywords using the terminology contained in the Medical Subject Headings (MeSH terms), follow the abstract.

 Third and subsequent pages